2017 Dialogue Series Program Information

-The Iowa International Center is proud to welcome
+The Iowa International Center is proud to partner with

 Dialogue Series programs.

 The Meeting Point: How the Organization Uses Journalism to Advance Diversity and Inclusion in Iowa